Affordable Housing - Budget 2017's Commitment

 "Our Government is taking action to strengthen the middle class-the heart of Canada's economy.
 Through these new investments and the coming National Housing Strategy, we will ensure that more Canadians have access to housing that meets their needs and that they can afford.
 We will reduce housing need, lift more Canadians out of poverty, and contribute to strong, more inclusive communities."- Jean-Yves Duclos, Minister of Families, Children and Social Development and Minister Responsible for Canada Mortgage and Housing Corporation

 "Canadians know that housing matters.
 Housing is the cornerstone of building sustainable, inclusive communities and a strong Canadian economy where we can all thrive.
-Budget 2017 investments will help empower Canadians to build better lives for themselves, their families and their children, and enable them to contribute to and share in the prosperity of the country." - Marc Garneau, Minister of Transport
+Budget 2017 investments will help empower Canadians to build better lives for themselves, their families and their children, and enable them to contribute to and share in the prosperity of the country." - Harjit Singh Sajjan, Minister of National Defence

-"Investing in housing makes a real difference in the lives of Canadians and our communities, in Quebec and across Canada.
-It supports better education and health outcomes, better employment prospects and better community cohesion, not to mention wealth accumulation and financial security.
-Budget 2017 investments are guided by fairness, and access to housing is a great example of this commitment." - Mélanie Joly, Minister of Canadian Heritage

 Associated links: